bitcoin-sv/ts-sdk/docs/compat.md

 Returns

-The BIP39 instance with loaded mnemonic and seed.
+The Mnemonic instance with loaded mnemonic and seed.

 Argument Details